The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Abstract

 \section{Abstract}

-We have shown in detail that the low-temperature expansion for the gluon pressure has the Hagedorn-type structure.
+We have shown in detail that the low-temperature expansion for the non-perturbative gluon pressure has the Hagedorn-type structure.
 Its exponential spectrum of all the effective gluonic excitations are expressed in terms of the mass gap.
 It is this which is responsible for the large-scale dynamical structure of the QCD ground state.
-The gluon pressure properly scaled has a maximum at some characteristic temperature $T=T_c = 266.5 \ \MeV$, separating the low- and high temperature regions.
-The gluon pressure is exponentially suppressed in the $T \rightarrow 0$ limit.
+The non-perturbative gluon pressure properly scaled has a maximum at some characteristic temperature $T=T_c = 266.5 \ \MeV$, separating the low- and high temperature regions.
+It is exponentially suppressed in the $T \rightarrow 0$ limit.
 In the $T \rightarrow T_c$ limit it demonstrates an exponential rise in the number of dynamical degrees of freedom.
-This makes it possible to identify $T_c$ with the Hagedorn-type transition temperature $T_h$, i.e., to put $T_h=T_c$ within our approach to QCD at finite temperature.
-The gluon pressure has a complicated dependence on the mass gap and temperature near $T_c$ and up to approximately $(4-5)T_c$.
+Its exponential increase behavior with temperature is valid only up to $T_c$.
+This makes it possible to identify $T_c$ with the Hagedorn-type transition temperature $T_h$, i.e., to put $T_h=T_c$ within the mass gap approach to QCD at finite temperature.
+The non-perturbative gluon pressure has a complicated dependence on the mass gap and temperature near $T_c$ and up to approximately $(4-5)T_c$.
 In the limit of very high temperatures $T \rightarrow \infty$ its polynomial character is confirmed, containing the terms proportional to $T^2$ and $T$, multiplied by the corresponding powers of the mass gap.